LogoAccessKit

 Learn how to enable onscreen captions for your AccessKit installation.

 AccessKit-registered BrightSigns have the ability to display captions on-screen automatically, in addition to providing synchronized captions on visitors' mobile devices via the AccessKit web application.
+Museum staff can toggle caption display and language in real-time using either the work/mediaplayer controls or mediaplayer settings page.

 On-screen captions are generally a better experience than using mobile devices as it keeps the guest's focus on the projection/monitor, rather than looking back and forth between the projection and their mobile device.
 As such, we recommend using on-screen captions whenever possible.